 Students have the right to request the correction of education records they believe are inaccurate or in violation of their rights.
 To correct an education record, a student must take the following steps:

-Lakeland College may disclose personally identifiable information without student consent to:
+Lakeland University may disclose personally identifiable information without student consent to:

-The College's FERPA policy will be published annually in the traditional undergraduate academic catalog and the evening, weekend, and online academic catalog.
+The University's FERPA policy will be published annually in the traditional undergraduate academic catalog and the William R. Kellett School of Undergraduate and Graduate Studies academic catalog.
 Policy updates will also be published as needed.